 // $input - A STRING CONTAINING AN EMAIL ADDRESS

-$input = 'My email address is spam-a-lot@mydomain.com.
+$input = 'My email address is [email protected].
 Write me!';

 // $match[0] RETURNS ONLY THE VALID EMAIL ADDRESS

-$match[0] == 'spam-a-lot@mydomain.com';
+$match[0] == '[email protected]';

 // $match[1] RETURNS ONLY THE USERNAME PART